omkar-nath/first-terraform-repo/README.md

 # first-terraform-repo
-This repo is being created by terraform
+This repo is being created by terraform changed